-Nodes in the service partition run the CLE operating system.
+Service nodes run the CLE operating system.
 The administrator commands for these nodes are standard Linux commands and Cray system-specific commands.

-Documentation may use the terms SIO node (Service and I/O node with SeaStar application-specific integrated circuit (ASICs)), XIO node (Service and I/O node with Gemini ASICs), or I/O node as a generic reference to the SDB and I/O nodes.
+Documentation may use the terms SIO node, XIO node (Service and I/O node with Gemini application-specific integrated circuits (ASICs), or I/O node as a generic reference to the SDB and I/O nodes.